-According to the Nuclear Energy Act, the producers of radioactive waste are responsible for its safe management and disposal and have to bear the costs.
+According to the Nuclear Energy Act, the producers of radioactive waste are obliged to safely manage and dispose of their radioactive waste at their own costs.
 The responsibility for conditioning and interim storage of radioactive waste from NPPs remains with the NPP operators.
-The Swiss Confederation has taken over the responsibility for the collection, conditioning, storage and disposal of radioactive waste generated by the use of radioisotopes in medicine, industry and research.
+The Swiss Confederation is responsible for the collection, conditioning, storage and disposal of radioactive waste generated by the use of radioisotopes in medicine, industry and research.
 The producers of these radioactive wastes are charged a service fee.

 The nuclear energy legislation and the corresponding regulations require the raw waste to be minimised and conditioned as soon as possible.
-On 7 December 2018, the Federal Council approved the partial revision of the Nuclear Energy Ordinance.
-It regulates the decay storage up to 30 years of very low-level radioactive waste.
-The revision clarifies the responsibilities for the approval of decay storage.
-The decay storage of such very low-level waste is also possible outside of nuclear facilities.
-All radioactive waste has to undergo final disposal in repositories placed in suitable geological formations; surface and near-surface disposal is excluded.
+Radioactive waste has to undergo final disposal in repositories placed in suitable geological formations; surface and near-surface disposal is excluded.
 The producers of radioactive waste, i.e., the NPP operators and the Swiss Confederation (for the waste from medicine, industry and research) have formed the National Cooperative for the Disposal of Radioactive Waste (Nagra) which is responsible to prepare and implement solutions for the disposal of all radioactive waste categories.
 Nagra also has to assess and attest the suitability for disposal of each type of waste package to be produced.
-Each conditioning process needs an approval from the regulatory authority prior to its application.
+Each conditioning process needs approval by the regulatory authority prior to its application.
+The Radiation Protection Ordinance regulates decay storage of up to 30 years for very low-level radioactive waste and defines the responsibilities for the approval of decay storage.
+According to the Nuclear Energy Ordinance the decay storage of such very low-level waste is also possible outside of nuclear facilities.